 tract, food is your first medicine.
 By eating a healthy diet that’s ideal for your body, you

 experience optimal health.

-Is Pistachio Pancakes with Cardamom Good for Me?
+Is Pistachio Pancakes with Cardamom Good for My Ayurvedic Diet?

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Pistachio Pancakes with Cardamom is a good fit for you.
+You'll learn your body type, and whether Pistachio Pancakes with Cardamom is a good fit for your body type.
 Time to complete: approximately 1 minute.

 Aggravating these characteristics weakens your body and causes imbalance.

 By knowing which characteristics are habitually imbalanced in your body, you will be able to identify and correct imbalances before you get sick.

 Every characteristic has an opposite which balances it (i.e. hot balances cold).

 You restore balance by favoring diet and lifestyle choices that increase the opposite characteristic.